terraform-google-modules/terraform-google-kubernetes-engine/README.md

 - Perform `kitchen validate` command
   - Performs inspec tests.
     - Shell out to `gcloud` to validate expected resources in GCP.
-    - Shell out to `kubectl` to validate expected resource in Kubernetes.
+    - Interrogate the cluster to validate expected resource in Kubernetes.
-    - Shell out to `terraform` to validate outputs.
-- Permos `kitchen destroy` command
+- Perform `kitchen destroy` command
   - Performs a `terraform destroy -force`

 To configure the integration tests, `cp test/fixtures/networks/terraform.tfvars.sample test/fixtures/networks/terraform.tfvars` and edit to match your testing environment.
 You can then use the following command to run the integration test in the root folder